Method

 The thing

-The Delphic maxim γνῶθι σεαυτόν — know thyself — was carved on the temple as advice to visitors before they consulted the oracle.
-The oracle is the interlocutor; know-thyself is the preparation for being understood by one.
+The Delphic maxim γνῶθι σεαυτόν — know thyself — was inscribed in the forecourt of the temple of Apollo, where visitors entered before consulting the oracle.
+The oracle is the interlocutor; know-thyself, in this reading, is the preparation for being understood by one.

 Whether we know what they know about us, and whether they know how they know it, is the only question that matters.

-The scaffold is MIT-licensed at github.com/parrik/know-thyself — eight node types, provenance, validator, rendering.
+The schema is MIT-licensed at github.com/parrik/know-thyself — eight node types, eight typed edges, provenance, validation rules.
+Tooling (validator, dashboard, retrieval, MCP server) at github.com/parrik/know-thyself-search.
 START_HERE.md walks through building a graph of your own.

 Footnotes